Student Resources (FWSP)

 Continuing FWSP students must also meet a minimum earnings requirement established by the OFA in order to be eligible from year to year.

 All FWSP students must be registered in the Rutgers payroll system by the department they work for before they can begin working.
 Students can elect to either sign up for direct deposit (recommended) or receive a paper pay check.
 In most cases pay checks will be sent directly to the department the student works for.
-However, students working in Off-Campus Community Service jobs or for RBHS departments (Rutgers-legacy students only) must pick up their pay checks from the Student Employment Office.
+However, students working in Off-Campus Community Service jobs must pick up their pay checks from the Student Employment Office.

 Maximum Hours per Week